steady-bytes/draft/README.md

 Blueprint is a core service that provides both a service registry and a generic key/value store for dynamic service configuration.
 All processes in a Draft cluster register themselves with Blueprint at startup so that Blueprint can manage all service configuration and provide a single view into the status of the cluster.

+### Catalyst
+Catalyst is a core service that acts as the primary message broker, and actor system.
+Services, and clients can `Produce` and `Consume` [CloudEvent](https://cloudevents.io/) messages.
+Currently a simple `Broadcast` message delivery is implemented so each `Consumer` of the same channel will receive the message at the same time.

 ### Fuse

 Fuse is a core service that enabled routing between Draft processes as well as ingress into the cluster.
 It manages an installation of [Envoy](https://www.envoyproxy.io/) to route requests from clients to services.